Keep it simple.

 Editoria11y (editorial ally) is a user-friendly accessibility “spellcheck” that addresses three critical needs for content authors:

-- It runs in context.
-Modern content management systems often assemble pages from many separately-edited blocks, widgets and elements.
-Only a fully-assembled “page” can be checked for things like the header outline order.
+- It highlights in context.
+Modern content management systems assemble pages from many separately-edited blocks, widgets and elements.
+Only a fully-assembled “page” can be checked for things like the heading outline order.

 Try a clickable demo of what a logged-in author would experience.